-The Centre of Excellence for English, Literature & Media develops aspiring writers and English enthusiasts into creative and critical thinkers in a collaborative learning environment.
+In addition to meeting the year 9 English outcomes, the Centre of Excellence for English, Literature & Media develops aspiring writers and English enthusiasts into creative and critical thinkers in a collaborative learning environment.
 This program encourages students to engage in all elements of 21st century communication, culminating in a course that examines printed texts and modern media including podcasting, videoing and journalism.